wdi-sg/gitbook-2018/10-react/react-webpack/webpacker.md

 http://localhost:3000/posts/1.json
 ```

-In your react code, add a button or a `componentDidMount` method that makes an ajax request to that route.
+In your react code, add a button that makes an ajax request to that route.
 When the response comes back, render it.

 ```
-componentDidMount() {
+handleClick(){

   var reactThis = this;